pmajor021/fronius_gen24/README.md

 # fronius_gen24
- LCD display for Fronius Gen24 and SmartMeter
+ LCD display for Fronius Gen24 and SmartMeter using a Lilygo T-Display-S3